BinaryElement/skys-SA-simplified/README.md

   * (Disabled by default) Revert the 2.0 PLD nerf, because why not.
   * (Disabled by default) Multiply or remove the lifetime of Nutrients.
   * (Disabled by default) Remove the spoilage result from Nutrients.
-  * (Disabled by default) Allow Nutrients to be burned.
 * Space
   * (Disabled by default) Change the health of asteroids.
   * (Disabled by default) Downgrade the resistances of asteroids.
 Negative values can upgrade them instead for a challenge!